CapitaLW/DOtfiLes/A, Index/Notes/Cysec notes.md

 ##### **What is a Localhost**

-**Localist** is the IP address range that specifies the device's own network address.
+**Localhost** is the IP address range that specifies the device's own network address.
 It is used to access services running locally on the device.
 It is commonly known as the "127.0.0.1" IP address.
 However, any IP address in the range “127.0.0.1 - 127.255.255.255” can be used for this purpose.
-Another name is the "loopback" address.
+Another name is the "loop back" address.